dturvene/finite-state-machine/README.md

 * next state

 As described in UML 14.2.3.8.3, a transition may have a guard condition.
-This boolean condition will allow the transition if the function returns `true` and deny it if `false`.
-If the guard condition returns `false` the transition to the next state will not be completed and the event will be discarded.
+This boolean condition will allow the transition to proceed if the function returns `true` and deny it if `false`.
+If the guard condition returns `false` the transition to the next state will not proceed and the event will be discarded.

 Each State (UML 14.2.3.4) is a struct of: